jdeluyck/kcoreorg-website/_posts/2008/2008-12-24-happy-xnewtonchristmas.md

 Well, at any rate, I hope that you all will have a nice evening tonight, and a joyful new years!

-Oh, and at <a href="http://www.noradsanta.org/en/home.html" target="_blank">NORAD Tracks Santa</a> you can see where Santa is on his delivery round!
+Oh, and at [NORAD Tracks Santa](http://www.noradsanta.org/en/home.html) you can see where Santa is on his delivery round!

 Happy holidays!